unstoppabledomains/dev-docs/developer-toolkit/advanced-use-cases/retrieve-metadata-smart-contracts.md

 ## Step 1: Select a UNS Registry Smart Contract

-The [UNS Registry](/developer-toolkit/reference/smart-contracts/uns-smart-contracts.md#unsregistry) contract is where domain owners store their data and is a map of domain namehashes to key-value dictionaries of records.
+The [UNS Registry](/developer-toolkit/reference/smart-contracts/uns-smart-contracts.md#unsregistry) smart contract is where domain owners store their data and is a map of domain namehashes to key-value dictionaries of records.
 Choose one of the Unstoppable Registry smart contracts to interact with (either mainnet or testnet).

 <figure>